-Please mark, sign and date the enclosed proxy card and return it in the enclosed return envelope, which requires no postage if mailed in the United States, or vote your shares via the Internet or by telephone as described in the proxy statement.
+Please mark, sign and date the enclosed proxy card and return it in the enclosed return envelope, which requires no postage if mailed in the United States, or vote your shares via the Internet or by telephone as described in the proxy statement and on the proxy card.

-Only shareholders of record as of the close of business on January 18, 2019, are entitled to notice of and to vote at the annual meeting or any adjournments thereof.
+Only shareholders of record as of the close of business on January 17, 2020, are entitled to notice of and to vote at the annual meeting or any adjournments thereof.
 In the event there are not sufficient votes for approval of one or more of the above matters at the time of the annual meeting, the annual meeting may be adjourned in order to permit further solicitation of proxies.